MaxGrahamFP/blog/entry_1.md

 # Entry 1

-I've just learned how to commit changes into my git repository! :D
+This is my first blog entry! :D